cdalseth/techdemo/README.md

 ```
 It will prompt you to enter a name of a fictional target the ransomware will be sent to (if you already have a target by that name, it will ask if you're sure you want to regenerate the keys).

 There should now be a *Targets* directory in *techdemo*.
 If you change into that directory, a folder for your target has been created.
 All future targets will appear in this directory as well.
-Navigating into one of those directories will provide you with the RSA private key and RSA public key in .txt files.
+Navigating into one of these name directories will provide you with the RSA private key and RSA public key in .txt files.
 Going into the *RWPackage* folder will provide you with the ransomware and decryption programs named **R-ware.py** and **R-Decryption.py**, respectively.
 Before running these, I suggest populating the folders inside the Home directory with some sub-directories and files so you can see what happens.

 __NOTE: If you have *techdemo* in your Home directory, it will not be an issue as long as you don't change the name of the folder.
 The ransomware will intentionally pass over it.__